For U.S. Expats

 Track unlimited years of travel history.
 Perfect for consecutive year qualifications.

-90-Day Forward Look
+Forward Look

 Disclaimer: PresenceProof helps users prepare documentation consistent with IRS Form 2555 guidelines for the Foreign Earned Income Exclusion.
 PresenceProof is not affiliated with or endorsed by the IRS, and does not provide legal or tax advice.

-Ready to simplify your FEIE compliance?
+Ready to track your FEIE presence days?

 Start tracking your US presence days for free.
 No credit card required.